divergencymcr/divergencymcr.github.io/current/artist/chowdhry/index.md

 Maya Chowdhry — Writer and Transmedia artist
 Niki Woods — Performance mentor
 Developed as a Divergency micro-commission with support from hÅb + STUN (Sustained Theatre Up North).
+Supported using public funding by the National Lottery through Arts Council England.

 >*Maya is a writer of talent and has the ability to both craft a strong narrative whilst exploiting the potency and poetry of language.*<br>Kully Thiarai, Artistic Director, National Theatre Wales
 >*Maya understands the potential of cutting edge technology, and uses it creativity to tell stories that engage and immerse audiences in new and exciting ways*<br>Karen Shannon, Director, Let's Go
  About *Kaahini*: